Software Development for Safe and Secure Systems

 - You get points for solving problems and mini-projects.
 Achieve at least 25% of the points per problem set to get a 1/3 bonus to your grade.

 - After the end of lectures, bonus projects will be available.
-Solve them to at least 50% to get an additional 1/3 bonus to your grade.
+Solve them to get an additional 1/3 bonus to your grade.